YUMMY VALLEY’S SALE 🎁

 Millets bridge the gap between tradition and health-conscious diets with their ancient appeal.
 With more people becoming aware of millets’ nutritional benefits and versatility, their status in Indian households is slowly returning.
 The many different names that we use for these foods in various Indian languages is perhaps a reminder of our regional identity and also helps to popularise these superfoods.
 This perhaps can be considered as the fundamental reason why millets will continue to be a relevant food into the future no matter which name we tag to them.

-FAQs on Millet
+FAQs on Millets

 Which Millet has the highest Fibre?